saber13812002/laravel-registration/readme.md

 if yoursite.com/admin not open please check out your .htaccess files

+if yoursite.com/links didnt open please modifu .htaccess file : like this:

 ## License:

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).